shantanoo-desai/blog/content/posts/technology/compose-incompatibility.md

 There are lot of fine things in Compose V2 but this post isn't about it.
-This write-up takes you through the murky marshland between Compose V1 and Compose V2 and how things might start you break when you decide to jump to the _cool V2_ vers without doing some thorough checks in your stack application
+This write-up takes you through the murky marshland between Compose V1 and Compose V2 and how things might start you break when you decide to jump to the _cool V2_ version without doing some thorough checks in your stack application

 ## Swiss Knife for the Exploration